Janison: Anti-addiction push still awaited

 Proposals that came out of hearings in Congress would call for action from the National Institutes of Health, Drug Enforcement Agency, Centers for Disease Control, the Food and Drug Administration, and the Substance Abuse and Mental Health Services Administration.

 The job was supposed to go to Rep. Tom Marino (R-Pa.).
-But he withdrew last October after news stories about his efforts to pass a bill, backed by Big Pharma, seen as undercutting DEA efforts.
+But he withdrew in October after news stories about his efforts to pass a bill backed by Big Pharma, seen as undercutting Drug Enforcement Administration efforts.

 Earlier this month, the White House did announce a multimillion-dollar public-service ad campaign.